Neil Casey: Acting career

 In 2015, Casey starred in the Yahoo!
 Screen series Other Space, created by Paul Feig.

 In July 2015, Casey was cast in his first breakthrough film, Ghostbusters, the reboot of the 1984 film, playing a villain named Rowan North.
 The film reunited Casey with Other Space creator Feig and cast members Eugene Cordero, Bess Rous, Karan Soni, and Milana Vayntrub.
 It was released on July 15, 2016, by Sony Pictures Entertainment.

 In 2017, Casey began co-starring opposite Adam Pally in the Fox time-travel comedy Making History; he played the role of Sam Adams.

 Writing career

 In 2012, Casey was hired to write comedy sketches for Saturday Night Live's season 38.
 He was nominated for a Primetime Emmy Award for Outstanding Writing for a Variety Series at the 65th show in 2013.
 He was also nominated for a Writers Guild of America Award in 2013 and 2015 in the category of Comedy/Variety (including talk) series.

 In 2014, Casey was nominated for a Primetime Emmy Award for Outstanding Writing for a Variety Series at the 66th show for his work on Inside Amy Schumer.
 He was also nominated for a Writers Guild of America Award in 2014 in the category of Comedy/Variety (including talk) series.

 In 2015, Casey wrote for the third season of Kroll Show.

+In January 2023, Casey returned to Saturday Night Live as a guest writer for the episode hosted by Aubrey Plaza (season 48, episode 10, aired January 21, 2023).
+While flying to New York, he conceived the idea for the "Black Lotus" sketch, which he co-wrote with Bryan Tucker and Ego Nwodim; the parody trailer for a fictional HBO limited series reimagines The White Lotus with an all-Black resort staff (Kenan Thompson, Ego Nwodim, and Punkie Johnson) who quickly tire of the wealthy white guests' eccentricities.

+Casey also contributed a topical joke to the NFL on Fox cold open in which Bowen Yang, appearing as Rep. George Santos impersonating his former drag persona Kitara Ravache, brags about his "gas-powered Jewish oven" and exclaims, "Now we’re cooking with gas… which I guess is bad now," referencing the contemporaneous political controversy over gas stoves.